Against Malaria Foundation

 - Conversations with Melanie Renshaw of the African Leaders Malaria Alliance, Marcy Erskine of the International Federation of the Red Cross, and Scott Filler of the Global Fund to Fight AIDS, Tuberculosis, and Malaria about funding needs for nets.

 - Conversations with AMF's partner organizations that implement follow-up surveys of AMF distributions.

 All content on AMF, including past reviews, updates, blog posts and conversation notes, is available here.
 We have also published a page with additional, detailed information on AMF to supplement some of the sections below.

 What do they do?

-AMF provides long-lasting insecticide-treated nets (for protection against malaria) in bulk to other non-profit organizations or government agencies, which then distribute the nets in developing countries.
-Through 2020, AMF had supported large-scale distributions in eight countries (DRC, Ghana, Guinea, Malawi, Papua New Guinea, Togo, Uganda, and Zambia), for a total of 78 million LLINs distributed.1 A summary of AMF's distributions can be found in this spreadsheet.
+AMF provides long-lasting insecticide-treated nets (for protection against malaria) in bulk to other non-profit organizations or government agencies, which then distribute the nets in low- and middle-income countries.
+Through 2021, AMF had supported large-scale distributions in eight countries (DRC, Ghana, Guinea, Malawi, Papua New Guinea, Togo, Uganda, and Zambia), for a total of around 85 million LLINs distributed.
+A summary of AMF's distributions can be found in this spreadsheet.